 - Funding opportunities – We fund around 80% of admitted students, who receive graduate assistantships from our School.
 The rest of students are often funded by governments in their home countries, or foundations, such as the Fulbright or the Soros Foundations.
-At this point, common assistantships (with a 20-hour per week work obligation) pay an estimated monthly stipend of $1,640.
+At this point, common assistantships (with a 20-hour per week work obligation) pay an estimated monthly stipend of $1, 686.50.
 The stipend is provided for the nine-month academic year.
-Health insurance and most tuition costs are provided to you in addition to the stipend, resulting in a total award value of up to $41,108 depending on residency status.
+Health insurance and most tuition costs are provided to you in addition to the stipend, resulting in a total award value of up to $43,285 depending on residency status.
 In addition, students in good academic standing typically receive one additional month of pay for teaching and/or research assistance during the summer.
-Therefore, Ph.D. students with a 9-month assistantship plus one-month of summer pay receive a total stipend estimated at $16,405 per year.
-Please note that we are expecting to significantly increase our graduate assistantships in August 2018.
+Therefore, Ph.D. students with a 9-month assistantship plus one-month of summer pay receive a total stipend estimated at $17,287 per year.
+Please note that we plan to increase monthly stipends starting every year, conditional on funding availability.

-- Job Placement – The job market placement of our recent PhD graduates has been extremely positive, including positions at the University of Arkansas, Penn State University, Yale University (Post-Doc), University of Connecticut, California State University, Cornell University (Post-Doc), University of New Mexico, Illinois State University, University of Kentucky, University of Oklahoma, University of Georgia, Colorado State University, and University of Nebraska; at government agencies such as the US Department of Agriculture and the United Nations; and firms such as JP Morgan-Chase and American Express.
+- Job Placement – The job market placement of our recent PhD graduates has been extremely positive, including positions at the University of Arkansas, Penn State University, Yale University (Post-Doc), University of Connecticut, Purdue University, California State University, College of William and Mary, Cornell University (Post-Doc), Colorado State University, University of New Mexico, Illinois State University, University of Kentucky, Hamline University, University of Oklahoma, University of Georgia, and University of Nebraska; City University of Hong Kong, Renmin University, University of International Business and Economics, and Southwestern University of Finance and Economics (China); Higher School of Economics (Russia); at government agencies such as the US Department of Agriculture, Freddie Mac, the United Nations; and at firms such as JP Morgan-Chase, Amazon, BNP Paribas, Charles River and Associates, Amgen Corporation, FedEx, and American Express.

 The PhD requires core courses in economic theory and econometrics, advanced topics courses in applied fields, and the completion of a dissertation.
 The first year, study in the doctoral program is tightly structured.
 During the first year, full-time students take four core theory courses, one core course in statistics for economists and one core econometrics course.
 Because the fall core courses offered in the first year are prerequisites for subsequent courses, students generally must begin the program in the fall semester.
 Additional core courses are taken in the second year.
 Field courses are taken in the second and (possibly) third years.
 Total requirements for the PhD degree include a minimum of 72 credits beyond the baccalaureate, including at least 39 credits of coursework from the core and field courses and 20 credits of doctoral research.